Destroyerrrocket/doomseeker-unofficial/tools/updateinstaller/README.md

  To reduce the download size, delta updates can be created which only include the necessary files or components to update from the old to the new version.

- The file_list.xml file format can be used to represent either a complete install - in which every file that makes up the application is included, or a delta update - in which case only new or updated files and packages are included.
+ The .xml script file format can be used to represent either a complete install - in which every file that makes up the application is included, or a delta update - in which case only new or updated files and packages are included.